Map-Rank/residat-front-office/README.md

 ## License ⚖️

  * MapAndRank - Residat is free software: you can redistribute it and/or modify
- * it under the terms of the GNU General Public License as published by
+ * it under the terms of the AGPL License as published by
  * the Free Software Foundation, either version 3 of the License, or
  * (at your option) any later version.
  *
  * MapAndRank - Residat is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of
  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
- * GNU General Public License for more details.
+ * AGPL License for more details.
  *
- * You should have received a copy of the GNU General Public License
+ * You should have received a copy of the AGPL License
  * along with MapAndRank - Residat.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see <https://github.com/Map-Rank/residat-front-office?tab=AGPL-3.0-1-ov-file/>.